-Notes:-
+Other Information:-

-- Directors' Shareholdings - Details of Directors' shareholdings are as disclosed on pages 130 to 131 of the Annual Report 2022. - Family relationship with Directors and Major Shareholders None of the Directors have any family relationship with any Director and/or major shareholder of the Company. - Conflict of interest

-All the Directors have no conflict of interest with the Company.

-Conviction of Offences or public sanction or penalty imposed by the relevant regulatory bodies

-None of the Directors have any convictions for offences (other than traffic offences) within the past 5 years or any public sanction or penalty imposed by the relevant regulatory bodies during the financial year ended 30 June 2022.
+- Directors' Shareholdings Details of Directors' shareholdings in the Company are as disclosed on page 129 of the Annual Report 2023. - Family relationship with Directors and Major Shareholders None of the Directors of the Company have any family relationship with any Director and/or major shareholder of the Company. - Conflict of interest All the Directors of the Company have no conflict of interest with the Company. - Conviction of Offences or public sanction or penalty imposed by the relevant regulatory bodies None of the Directors of the Company have any convictions for offences (other than traffic offences) within the past 5 years or any public sanction or penalty imposed by the relevant regulatory bodies during the financial year ended 30 June 2023.

-Attendance of the Board Meetings
+• Attendance of the Board Meetings